 Clinically, walking speed is used as a measure of independent walking ability to perform daily activities and the level of functional recovery .
 According to Kreb et al. , increasing muscular strength in the lower limbs through training increases the ground reaction force, and an improved balance ability shortens the double support time, increasing gait velocity.
 When gait velocity increases, the stance phase gradually shortens compared with the swing phase .
 The results of the present study show that the support time of cognitive balance was significantly reduced from 1.39±0.85 s to 1.19±0.69 s.
 Stride length increased significantly from 61.22±23.52 cm to 63.46±22.939 cm, and the affected stride velocity increased from 37.47±34.11 m/s to 40.47±34.98 m/s.
 This suggests that the cognitive task training used in this study promoted the automatic posture control of the subjects, thereby improving the ability and unconscious walking ability.

 This was a pilot study conducted to identify the effects of cognitive task training.
 The intervention duration was 4 weeks, which might be too short to effectively improve the function of patients with chronic stroke and could be a limitation in determining the long-term effects after the intervention.
 In addition, there was no difference in the GBT group after intervention compared with before the intervention.
-For comparison between groups and within groups, only the t test could be used.
-Further studies are necessary to investigate autonomic stabilization in patients with various neurological problems.
+For comparison between groups and within groups, only the

 This study investigated the effects of cognitive task training focused on unconscious-level motor control for chronic stroke patients and compared the effects of general balance training.
 In the evaluation of the balance and gait ability of stroke patients, cognitive balance training showed a statistically significant improvement over general balance training.
 Therefore, cognitive dual-task balance training could be used in clinical rehabilitation as a more effective intervention to improve balance and gait ability of stroke patients.